Rebel Alliance: Belligerents

-Despite the great deal of ideological compromise and strong inspirational leadership, the Alliance was a political faction coalition that was never a single cohesive unit during its entire existence.
+Despite the great deal of ideological compromise and strong inspirational leadership, the Alliance was a political faction coalition that was never a single cohesive unit during its entire existence; it was a fractured mess of different Rebel cells, many with their own motives, plans, and ideologies.
+The Alliance Command was a centralized, de facto elected dictatorship (albeit a temporary one that reformed into a more democratic system the moment the Emperor was dead); this was just a consequence of the realities of running a revolution, but nonetheless, other Rebel leaders took issue with.
 Mon Mothma, despite being commander in chief, actually had no real power to command all of the various factions that supported her cause.
 As depicted in Rogue One, every faction voted on major military and political decisions, but had maximum autonomy, with their own independent chain of commands, and were otherwise free to conduct their own anti-Imperial operations as they deem fit.
 Leaders of these individual factions would choose what missions they wanted to participate and refused those when they believed was detrimental to their unit.
 The goal was to stay alive and not get destroyed by the Empire.